-This book is part of a growing anthropological debate on various aspects of climate change.
-Some scholars encourage a more normative approach (Crate 2011; Eriksen 2020; Goodman 2018), bridging the activist approach (Barnes et al. 2013; Krause 2021) or political measures by supporting claims of local actors.
-Nevertheless, it is also important to first examine the contextualisation of political climate change practices in diverse localities.
-I aim to understand human action and interaction in the context of climate change as an allencompassing phenomenon - initiating changes, but also developing new concepts.
-This ethnography presents an example from the South Pacific, and with it hints to broader global considerations on climate change.
+In Chapter 2, I describe this as 'climate change worlding' and show that this is ontological work that brings up different climate change worlds contradicting or complementing, overlapping and defining each other.
+This contributes to the contextualisation of many and diverse political climate change practices.
+I aim to understand human action and interaction in the context of climate change as an all-encompassing phenomenon.
+This ethnography presents an example from the South Pacific and, with it, hints to broader global considerations.
 This is in line with Crate's definition of 'climate ethnography' as "ethnography for the world" (Crate 2011, 185).
-Michael Bollig points to a need for a change of perspective when he states that "while the sciences have focussed on the losers of climate change", ethnographic research can "show that there are winners of (the politics of) climate change" (Bollig 2018, 87), or at least that people deal with climate activities in their own terms and have their own ways of explaining what is happening and how to act accordingly.
+Michael Bollig points to a need for a change of perspective when he states that "while the sciences have focussed on the losers of climate change", ethnographic research can "show that there are winners of (the politics of) climate change" (Bollig 2018, 87), or at least that people deal with climate activities on their own terms and have their own ways of explaining what is happening and how to act accordingly.
 Jerome Whitington proposes "that 'climate change' designates a problem domain rather than a set of authoritative facts [...] and stipulates that research must remain open to ontological difference" (Whitington 2016, 7).
 What Whitington calls ontological differences, I also call ontological assumptions, which work in 'worlding practices' (Blaser and de la Cadena 2018; see Chapter 2).
-As Pascht and Dürr remarked in their introduction to perspectives from Oceania, this is not searching for the truths, rather it represents an interest in interpreting current activities (Pascht and Dürr 2017, 103) in order to understand the processes of climate change from daily activities and encounters, by including indigenous conceptualisation as one part of the picture.
+As Arno Pascht and Eveline Dürr remarked in their introduction to an edited volume about environmental transformations in Oceania, this is not searching for the truths, rather it represents an interest in interpreting current activities (Pascht and Dürr 2017, 103) in order to understand the processes of climate change from daily activities and encounters, by including indigenous conceptualisation as one part of the picture.